-The Corporation's patents could be incomplete, invalid, skirted, challenged, or rendered unenforceable.
-In addition, patents in the process of being approved could be denied or not offer the desired protection.
-Lawsuits could be required to enforce the patents and other intellectual property of D-BOX.
+The Corporation's intellectual property rights could be incomplete, invalid, skirted, challenged, or rendered unenforceable.
+In addition, such intellectual property rights in the process of being approved could be denied or not offer the desired protection.
+Lawsuits could be required to enforce intellectual property rights of D-BOX.
 These disputes could be very expensive, with no guarantee of success.
-The loss of a patent or any other intellectual property could adversely affect D-BOX activities, revenues, financial position and operating results.
+The loss of an intellectual property right could adversely affect D-BOX's activities, revenues, financial position and operating results.